 Raymond James Financial, Inc. ("RJF", the "firm" or the "Company") is a leading diversified financial services company providing private client group, capital markets, asset management, banking and other services to individuals, corporations and municipalities.
 The firm, together with its subsidiaries, is engaged in various financial services activities, including providing investment management services to retail and institutional clients, merger & acquisition and advisory services, the underwriting, distribution, trading and brokerage of equity and debt securities, and the sale of mutual funds and other investment products.
 The firm also provides corporate and retail banking services, and trust services.
 The firm operates in the Unites States ("U.S.") and, to a lesser extent, in Canada, the United Kingdom ("U.K."), and other parts of Europe.
-Established in 1962 and public since 1983, RJF is listed on the New York Stock Exchange (the "NYSE") under the symbol "RJF."
+Established in 1962 and public since 1983, RJF is listed on the New York Stock Exchange (the "NYSE") under the symbol "RJF.".

 When we refer to "we," "our," and "us" in this report, we mean Raymond James Financial, Inc. and/or our consolidated subsidiaries.
-When we refer to the "RJ Bank" in this report, we mean our only bank subsidiary Raymond James Bank and its subsidiaries.
+When we refer to the "RJ Bank" in this report, we mean our bank subsidiary Raymond James Bank, and its subsidiaries.
+When we refer to the "TriState Capital Bank" in this report, we mean our bank subsidiary TriState Capital Bank, and its subsidiaries.